Commercial Cooler Repair & Service

 The temperature in the commercial cooler has risen to the set point of 40 degrees.
 The thermostat closes and the compressor and condenser fan comes on.
 In addition the condenser fan may cycle on and off in cold ambient temperatures.
 The evaporator fans blow cold air into the cooler.
 The air circulates around the box absorbing heat.
 After that the warmed air is pulled into the back of the evaporator.
 The heat is removed from the air as it passes through the evaporator.

-The evaporator fan, in a commercial cooler, continues to run as the temperature drops to 35 degrees.
+The evaporator fan continues to run as the temperature drops to 35 degrees.
 In addition there maybe light frost build up on the evaporator.
 This is normal, since the coil in the evaporator is about 10 degrees colder than the 35 degree air entering it.

 The Thermostat is Satisfied

 This is an important point.
 Above all if the walk in does not shut off at the set point temperature, the compressor will not cut off and evaporator can not defrost.
 This can be caused by the thermostat being set too low or failing.
-After that liquid refrigerant can make it back to the compressor and cause compressor failure causing a repair.
+After that liquid refrigerant can make it back to the compressor and cause compressor failure.

-The air in the walk in commercial cooler continues to warm until it reaches 40 degrees.
-After that the thermostat calls for cooling again in a commercial cooler.
+The air in the walk in cooler continues to warm until it reaches 40 degrees.
+After that the thermostat calls for cooling again.